jellysg/piscine-42-sg-july2023/rush02/readme.md

 - To write the hundredths (usually appended with 10_19 or 20_99)

 ft_write_number
-- Write number lol
+- Cast number as char to write

 write_from_dict
 - Referencing the numbers.dict to write

 ft_putstr
-- Ummmmmmm put string? xd
+- Umm put string? xd

 ft_strlen
 - Length of string

 num_check
-- To make sure argument passed only contains numbers
+- To make sure argument only contains numbers

 trim_zero
 - To trim the zeros (if any)